Michael Bay's unrealized projects: The Rock sequel

 On the Criterion audio commentary track for the 2001 DVD of The Rock, Bay stated that he had an idea for a follow-up/sequel that would pick up where the first film left off.

 Do Not Go Gentle

 In August 2003, Bay was attached to direct the Revolution Studios adventure drama Do Not Go Gentle, about a scientist at the Smithsonian who realizes his lifelong dream of space travel.
 Neil Tolkin was set to rewrite the script, which was originally written in 1995 by David and Peter Griffiths.
 The project had previously been set up at Warner Bros., with Sean Connery attached to star and Rob Cohen attached to direct.
 In December 2003, it was announced that Robert Schenkkan would rewrite the script.
 There have been no further announcements since.

 2012: The War for Souls

-On 27 July 2007, Bay will direct Warner Bros' film adaptation of Whitley Strieber's 2012: The War for Souls, from a script by Alex Kurtzman and Roberto Orci.
+On 27 July 2007, it was announced that Bay would direct Warner Bros' film adaptation of Whitley Strieber's 2012: The War for Souls, from a script by Alex Kurtzman and Roberto Orci.
 There have been no further announcements since.